 Similar conditions, differential diagnoses: Infection with various bacteria or pneumocystis jiroveci, Antisynthetase syndrome, other systemic connective tissue disease with pulmonary manifestation, Systemic sclerosis, Scleromyositis and, Dermatomyositis, rheumatoid arthritis (Arthritis) with pulmonary manifestations, IPAF (Interstitial pneumonia with autoimmune fertures), Idiopathic pulmonary fibrosis.

-Prognosis: Survival is individual and depends on rapid treatment, oSurvival 60-70%.
-Death most often within 6-12 months from diagnosis.
+Prognosis: Survival is individual and dependent on prompt treatment, survival 60-70%.

 Cancer and Dermatomyositis

 Dermatomyositis in adults may be associated with cancer.
 It is therefore common to examine for this (CT chest and abdomen, mammography, stool samples, if necessary PET / CT and follow-up).
 Generally more about cancer and rheumatic disease in a separate chapter.

 Similar conditions, differential diagnosis in myositis and dermatomyositis

 There are many diseases similar to myositis and should be considered in the medical investigation.
 Also, when treatment does not work as expected, similar conditions should be carefully considered.

 - ALS (amyotrophic lateral injury): Distal affection, hyper-reflexia, muscle fibrillation, spasms, slightly increased CK

 - Amyloid myopathy: Changes deeper under the skin.
 Proteins in the urine.
 Typical tissue sample when stained with Congo red

 - Carnitine palmitoyl transferase II deficiency: Muscle pain